Welcome to our community!

 He puts a lot of weight into Nigeria's financial ecosystem, while continuously improving the technology.

-I the meantime stellar announced many other partnerships across the globe, including ICICI Bank in India, Bloom Solutions in the Philippines and Cellulant in Afrika.
+In the meantime stellar announced many other partnerships across the globe, including ICICI Bank in India.

 On the 11th of May 2017 Stellar.org announced Lightyear.io, a for-profit company that will focus on providing services and support for new and existing partners, developing tools that make integration easier and providing functions above the low level Stellar protocol.